Committee and Council Descriptions

 ULI-LA’s Communications Committee captures the accomplishments of events and committee work to share with the broader Los Angeles and ULI communities.

-Diversity, Excellence, and Insights Committee (DEI2)
+Diversity, Equity, and Inclusion (DEI) Committee

 Increase and engage members from diverse backgrounds & interests with member-driven relevant content that provides novel perspectives and real-world impacts.